 Q) How can I send my son or daughter money?

-A) The island of Bonaire and Anguilla both accept US currencies.
+A) The island of Anguilla accept US currency.
 There are ATMs throughout the island and major credit cards are accepted.
 There are also banks throughout the island that students can access.